Learning Failure-Inducing Models for Testing Software-Defined Networks: Introduction

 To test an SDN controller, engineers need first to explore its possible input space, which is very large.
 A controller takes as input a stream of control messages which are encoded according to an SDN communication protocol (e.g., OpenFlow~\cite{OpenFlowSpec}).
 For example, if a control message is encoded with OpenFlow, it can have $2^{2040}$ distinct values~\cite{OpenFlowSpec}.
 Second, engineers need to understand the characteristics of test data, i.e., control messages, that cause system failures.
 However, manually inspecting test data that cause failures is time-consuming and error-prone.
 Furthermore, misunderstanding such causes typically leads to unreliable fixes.

-There are a number of prior research strands that aim at testing SDN-systems~\cite{NandaZDWY16,BhuniaG17,Jero2017:BEADS,Lee2017:DELTA,Zhang17,Alshanqiti19,ChicaIB20}.
+There are a number of prior research strands that aim at testing SDN-systems~\cite{NandaZDWY16, BhuniaG17, Jero2017:BEADS, Lee2017:DELTA, Zhang17, WooLKS18, Alshanqiti19, ChicaIB20, AlbabDHKSWTGY22}.
 Most of them come from the network research field and focus on security testing relying on domain knowledge, e.g., known attack scenarios~\cite{Lee2017:DELTA}.
-However, testing SDN-systems has gained less attention in the software engineering community though has introduced numerous testing methods.
-The most pertinent research lines have proposed techniques for fuzzing~\cite{Chen19,ZhaoLWSH19} and abstracting failure-inducing inputs~\cite{Gopinath2020,KampmannHSZ20} to efficiently explore the input space and characterize effective test data that cause system failures.
-Prior fuzzing studies~\cite{Chen19,ZhaoLWSH19} rely on deep learning techniques to test systems controlled by programmable logic controllers (PLC).
-However, deep learning techniques are not applicable to characterize failure-inducing test data as they do not provide interpretable models.
+The most pertinent research works applied fuzzing techniques to different components of SDN-systems.
+For example, RE-CHECKER~\cite{WooLKS18} fuzzes RESTful services provided by SDN controllers.
+SwitchV~\cite{AlbabDHKSWTGY22} relies on fuzzing and symbolic execution to test SDN switches.
+BEADS~\cite{Jero2017:BEADS} tests SDN controllers by being aware of the OpenFlow specification.
+However, none of these fuzzing techniques employ interpretable machine learning techniques to guide their fuzzing process and to provide models that characterize failure-inducing conditions.
+Even though the software engineering community has introduced numerous testing methods, testing SDN-systems has gained little attention.
+The most pertinent research lines have proposed techniques for learning-based fuzzing~\cite{GodefroidPS17,Chen19,ZhaoLWSH19} and abstracting failure-inducing inputs~\cite{Gopinath2020,KampmannHSZ20} to efficiently explore the input space and characterize effective test data that cause system failures.
+Learn@Fuzz~\cite{GodefroidPS17} employs neural-network-based learning methods for building a model of PDF objects for grammar-based fuzzing.
+A prior learning-guided fuzzing technique, named smart fuzzing~\cite{Chen19}, relies on deep learning techniques to test systems controlled by programmable logic controllers (PLC).
+SeqFuzzer~\cite{ZhaoLWSH19} uses deep learning techniques to infer communication protocols underlying PLC systems and generate fuzzed messages.
+However, deep learning techniques are not suitable to characterize failure-inducing test data as they do not provide interpretable models.
+Furthermore, these techniques do not account for the specificities of SDNs, such as SDN architecture and communication protocol.
 Existing work on abstracting failure-inducing inputs~\cite{Gopinath2020,KampmannHSZ20} targets software programs that take as input strings such as command-line utilities (e.g., find and grep), which are significantly different from SDN-systems.
 In summary, no existing work simultaneously tackles the problem of efficiently exploring the input space and accurately characterizing failure-inducing test data while accounting for the specificities of SDNs.